 Which brings us to…

-The last topic that we want to bring to your attention which is, if you’re spending all this time researching what might be the “best” cat for you, doesn’t it make a little sense to take a minute or two and see what it might cost to purchase a pet insurance policy on him or her too?
+The last topic that we want to bring to your attention is if you’re spending all this time researching what might be the “best” cat for you, doesn’t it make a little sense to take a minute or two and see what it might cost to purchase a pet insurance policy on them too?

-Wouldn’t it be nice to “share” the cost of treating your little buddy if he or she happens to get sick or injured in the future?
-We think so, which is why we wrote our Top 10 Best Pet Insurance Companies article so folks can quickly get an idea about “what” a pet insurance policy is and “whether” or not it makes any sense for them to purchase one.
+After all, wouldn’t it be nice to “share” the cost of treating your little buddy if they get sick or injured in the future?
+We think so, so we wrote our Best Pet Insurance Companies article so folks can quickly understand “what” a pet insurance policy is and “whether” it makes sense for them to purchase one.